Mountain Biking in the Little Belts

 Elevation +/-: 1800 ft.

 Once in the trees, the trail narrows to true single track for a steep switchback descent off the ridge.
-After the downhill you are deposited into a logged meadow.
+After the downhill you are deposited in a logged meadow.
 Ride across the meadow to an old logging road (F.S.
-Road #4402) and follow the road downhill towards the southeast.
-Approximately 1/4 of a mile down the road, the trail drops off to the right for another half mile of single track, past a few cabins, and then continues along the cabins' access road to U.S. Highway 89.
+Road #4402) and follow the road down hill towards the southeast.
+Approximately, 1/4 of mile down the road the trail drops off to the right for another half mile of single track, past a few cabins and then continues along the cabins' access road to U.S. Highway 89.
 If you've had enough single track, stay on the road until it connects with the South Fork Dead Man Road (F.S.
 Road #837), turn right on this road (downhill) and you will be returned to U.S. Highway 89.
 From there it is a four-mile pedal back up the highway to the top of King's Hill Pass.

 Dry Wolf Ridge to Jefferson Loop